 If you have any trouble at all with sweet fragrances, don’t even approach this scent.
 I really don’t like too much sweetness and this scent has about three times as much as I’m comfortable with.
 An absolute scrubber

 If you can get it buy it.
 I'm willing to perpetuate the legend.

 As far as the scent goes, the top is gorgeous fresh tobacco leaves.
 I do find the fresher tobacco top to be just a touch of perfect freshness with a tinge of sweet and I do pick up the 'cherry' note.
 Its a beauty.
 In the mid the honeyed tobacco and vanilla come to prominence and the cacao and patchouli round out a gourmand-ish richness without being too 'edible' or chocolate.
 It is certainly a colder season staple, but I wear it year round except for the hottest of days.
-The bottle is stupid vs creative IMO but at least it is distinctive and stands out in my fragrance tray so when I look at it I can marvel at the fact I managed to obtain a bottle.
+The bottle at least it is distinctive and stands out in my fragrance tray so when I look at it I can marvel at the fact I managed to obtain a bottle.

 Finally trying A*Men Pure Havane by Mugler again and actually paying attention!

 I am enjoying this fragrance a lot today.
 Many have mentioned sweet cherries in other reviews, but I do not get that at all on my skin … UNTIL I step outside!
 Yes, for some reason when I left the house and stepped outside into the warm 80-degree air, I caught a whiff of cherries, and the tobacco rose up, and I was immediately reminded of that traditional sweet cherry pipe tobacco my grandfather smoked.